TalkingQuickly/talkingquickly.github.io/_travel/2015-europe-trip-plan.md

 ## Arriving

-18th of May, probably via train as there doesn't seem to be a Eurolines service between Sofia and Bucharest.
+Probably via train as there doesn't seem to be a Eurolines service between Sofia and Bucharest.
 Train appears to take a bit under 10 hours and cost around GBP10.

 ## Visiting

 The [Palace of Parliament](http://en.wikipedia.org/wiki/Palace_of_the_Parliament) is the largest government building in the world and the second largest building in the world after the Pentagon.
-As anyone who ever watched the masterpiece that was "big, bigger, biggest" knows, bis stuff is cool.
+As anyone who ever watched the masterpiece that was "big, bigger, biggest" knows, big stuff is cool.

 The [Romanian Atheneum](http://en.wikipedia.org/wiki/Romanian_Athenaeum) is a concert hall in the center of Bucharest, performances are on the 21st and 22nd, tickets are available [here](http://fge.org.ro/ro/component/jevents/day.listevents/2015/05/21/-.html)